christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 ![alt text][image7]

-The center was found by assuming the camera to be mounted at the center of the front window and by calculating the mean of the left and right fit values at the bottom of any image.
+The center was found by assuming the camera to be mounted at the center of the front window and by calculating the mean of left and right fit values at the bottom of every image.